My first memory as a human being is waking up from a night terror.

 Now, these practices I’ve just mentioned above had a positive impact on my mental and physical well-being for sure.
 But there was still a key component missing; something in my foundation was crumbling.
 And I could no longer ignore it.

 This practice inspired me to look deeper into my relationship with rest in general.
 I started to ask myself: what did it mean to rest well?
 Why was my body resisting rest?
-Why was my breath resisting rest when I went unconscious?
+Why was my unconscious mind and body holding my breath?
 Am I also unconsciously holding my breath while awake and conscious?

 I believe that how we are breathing is a key indicator of how our nervous system is responding — or how we are responding — in any given situation.
 So if we’re not breathing well, something is going on in that situation, or in that relationship, that is causing our bodies to have a disruptive reaction.